-The main reason for the increase is the mandated shelter in place policies and the economic impact – whether through reduced hours or temporary closing of their place of employment.
+The corona virus crisis impacting all of us has led to an increased number of calls from landlords and tenants and the main reason for the increase in phone calls is the mandated shelter in place policies and its economic impact – whether through reduced hours or temporary closing of their place of employment.
 As rent is the largest monthly expense for most people, I’ve been experiencing a large number of calls from my landlord/clients who ask me if eviction is even possible during the COVID-19 pandemic?

 - This is only specific for Texas eviction laws, each state has their own so please verify with a licensed attorney in your state;

 - The situation is constantly changing so this information may be out of date;